 "Steve Really Helped Define the Role of Chief Innovation Officer and how to think about an innovation pipeline."

 Steve is the co-inventor of the Lean Startup movement, a serial entrepreneur-turned-best selling author and educator who has changed the way startups are built, how entrepreneurship is taught, and how big companies and the U.S. government innovate.
-He is the author of the startup bibles The Four Steps to the Epiphany and The Startup Owner’s Manual, books that entrepreneurs of all stripes rely on to build successful ventures and corporate and government organizations use to deal with disruption.
+He is the author of the startup books The Four Steps to the Epiphany and The Startup Owner’s Manual that entrepreneurs of all stripes rely on to build successful ventures and corporate and government organizations use to deal with disruption.
 His Harvard Business Review cover story, Why the Lean Startup Changes Everything, explained how companies could use the Lean Startup to implement innovation at speed.

 Steve has changed how startups are built; how entrepreneurship is taught worldwide; how science is commercialized in the U.S., and how companies and the government innovate.
 He is the author of The Four Steps to the Epiphany, credited with launching the Lean Startup movement and the bestselling Startup Owner’s Manual.

 His May 2013 Harvard Business Review cover story on the Lean Startup defined the Lean Startup movement.
 Steve is widely recognized as a thought leader on startups and innovation.
 Named to the Thinkers50 list of top management thinkers and recognized by the Harvard Business Review as one of 12 Masters of Innovation, Steve is also Senior Fellow for Entrepreneurship at Columbia University.